rohanmaniwade/simpleThesis-typst/simple-thesis/08_shaker_tests.typ

 During each test, the selected axis of the `PCB_LEFT` accelerometer provided the feedback signal for closed loop control, while all axes of all sensors were recorded simultaneously.
 The control signal was split using a T-connector so that VibControl received the conditioned accelerometer signal for feedback, while SQuadriga recorded the same signal together with the response channels at `PCB_CENTER` and `PCB_TOP`.
-All measurements were collected in ArtemiS Suite and served as the basis for computing the Fatigue Damage Spectrum.
+All measurements were collected in ArtemiS Suite and served as the basis for computing the FDS.

 == Signal Routing and Sensor Conditioning